-Requirements and purpose of Expeditions
+- Requirements and purpose of Adventurous Journey

 - Equipment

 - Navigation

 - Camp craft

 - Food and cooking

 - First Aid

 - Safety precautions and emergency procedure

-- Expedition Planning and Recording
+- Journey Planning and Recording

 - Environmental protection

 - Team spirit and leadership

-6. Practice Journeys
+6. Field Trainings and Practice Journeys

-Prior to their qualifying venture, all participants are required to carry out one or more practice journey(s) /voyage(s) which may be accompanied by adults.
+Prior to their Assessment Journey, all participants are required to carry out field training(s) and practice journey(s) which may be accompanied by adults.

-Such practice journeys/voyages need not necessarily be of the same duration, and must not be over the same route, but the conditions should otherwise approximate as closely as possible to those anticipated for the qualifying venture, including, when appropriate, one or more nights spent camping out.
+The field trainings and practice journeys need not necessarily be of the same duration, but must not be over the same route.
+The field trainings are for the participants to practice the skills they have learnt in an unfamiliar environment; while for practice journeys, the conditions should approximately as closely as possible to those anticipated for the Assessment Journey, including, when appropriate, one or more nights spent camping out.

-Bronze - at least 1 practice journey
+Bronze - 1 field training and 1 practice journey

+Silver - 2 field trainings and 1 practice journey (see

+note 1)

-Silver - at least 2 practice journeys (see note 1) Gold - at least 3 practice journeys (see note 2)
+Gold - 2 field trainings and 2 practice journeys (see

+note 2)